sizeofvoid/libopeninput/doc/user/test-suite.rst

 Most tests require the creation of uinput devices and access to the resulting ``/dev/input/eventX`` nodes.
 Some tests require temporary udev rules.
 **This usually requires the tests to be run as root**.
-If not run as root, the test suite runner will exit with status 77, interpreted as "skipped" by ninja.
+If not run as root, the test suite runner will exit with status 77, an exit status interpreted as "skipped".

 .. _test-filtering: